facelessuser/coloraide/docs/src/markdown/plugins/space.md

     #   space, the values can be greatly out of specification (looking at you HSL).
     GAMUT_CHECK = None

-    # When set to `True`, this denotes that the color space has the ability to represent out of gamut in colors in an
-    # extended range.
-When interpolation is done, if colors are interpolated in a smaller gamut than the colors being
-    # interpolated, and that color is "bound" to a gamut, the colors will usually be gamut mapped, but if the
-    # interpolation space happens to support extended ranges, then the colors will not be gamut mapped even if their
-    # gamut is larger than the target interpolation space.
-    EXTENDED_RANGE = False
     # What is the color space's dynamic range
     DYNAMIC_RANGE = 'sdr'